 So, before I go and tell you what actually ‘positive thinking’ is all about, let me first tell you what it isn’t.

-Fake Positive Thinking
+Unrealistic/Fake Positive Thinking

 Positive thinking doesn’t mean that things should happen according to your own whims, notions, or thinking.
-You may keep dreaming about some ‘goals’ all day long and expect that it will come true just because you are thinking all positive about it, well sorry to break it to you, this is not the real ‘positive thinking’.
+You may keep dreaming about some ‘goals’ all day long and expect that it will come true just because you are thinking all positive about it.
+Well, sorry to break it to you, this is not the real ‘positive thinking’.

 Many people are of the opinion that if they just stick to thinking ‘positive’ about their future, neglecting the negativities, then great things are bound to happen; nuh-uh, this comes under the radar of fake positive thinking too.
-Some people also misinterpret and miscalculate the law of attraction too, owing to the same thinking.
+Some people also misinterpret and miscalculate the law of attraction too, owing to the same faulty and incomplete thinking.

 A Real-Life Example